jbremnant/project_ledi/doc/rst/page04_flashing.rst

 For Mac OS X
 ~~~~~~~~~~~~
-There is an excellent all-in-one package called CrossPack on OS X.
+There is an excellent all-in-one package called CrossPack-AVR on OS X.

 http://www.obdev.at/products/crosspack/index.html